MRXDeveloper23/budget-app/README.md

 # Budget App

-## Main objective of this app is to
+## Main objective of this app is to help to manage your incomes and expenses